 Does Structured Data help with SEO?

 Using structured data does not directly result in better SERP Ranking.
 But it does, make your content more visible in the search results.
 It helps search engines understand your pages better.
-Hence, gives your content a better presentation, Google calls these Rich Snippets.
+Hence, gives your content a better presentation.
+Google calls these Rich Snippets.
 This might lead to more exposure and focused traffic.
-Which might even help you with extra sales.

 Supported Rich Snippets Structured Data